Geomedge/Text-Repeater/Read.md

   -> Windows Defender Issue Should No Longer Appear (Being Classed As Malware) -> Text Fixes And Adjustments
   -> Text Not Changing With Theme Issue Now Fixed!

+Updates past V2.13 will be smaller but there will be a higher focus on other projects.
+Follow on github to not miss out.